Suspect arrested after two are killed at Kenosha protest

-Illinois police have arrested a juvenile after two people were shot to death in a possible vigilante attack during a protest in Kenosha over the police shooting of a Black man, Jacob Barnes.
+Illinois police have arrested a white, 17-year-old police admirer after two people were shot to death during a third straight night of protests in Kenosha over the police shooting of a Black man, Jacob Blake.

-Commander Norman Johnson of the Antioch Police Department said the suspect — a young man whose name was not released because he is under 18 — was arrested on suspicion of first-degree intentional homicide.
-Police did not immediately release any other details.
+Kyle Rittenhouse, of Antioch, Illinois, was taken into custody in Illinois on suspicion of first-degree intentional homicide.
+Antioch is about 25km from Kenosha.

+Rittenhouse, identified in court papers as a lifeguard at a YMCA in Lindenhurst, Illinois, was assigned a public defender in Illinois for a hearing on Saturday on his transfer to Wisconsin.
+The public defender's office had no comment.
+Under Wisconsin law, anyone 17 or older is treated as an adult in the criminal justice system.

 Antioch is about 15 miles from Kenosha, which has seen three straight nights of unrest since Blake was wounded by police over the weekend.